acrylian/zenponsive/README.md

 - Chrome
 - IE7+ (responsiveness not directly tested).

-Because of the percentage roundings is different in all browsers it may not always be 100% accurat (works best in
+Because of the percentage roundings are different in all browsers it may not always be 100% accurat (works best in Firefox and Chrome which perform subpixel rounding)

 Code examples
 -------------
-Code example

 A row of six col2 columns

     <div class="site" class="w960">